gnomikos/ASprofiler/README.md

 **Why ASprofiler is important?**

 The output data might be used to:
-- Increase the granularity of the existing information concerning the AS portfolio
+- Increase the granularity of the information of the existing AS portfolio
 - Evaluate the networking expansion of the customer base
 - Geolocate ASes based on where they exchange Internet traffic
 ------------